How to Make Homemade Applesauce

 Step 6 - Sieve the cooked apples

-There are two ways to squish the apples through a sieve, either through a :
+There are several ways to squish the apples through a sieve, either through a :

 I found a pretty good deal (about half price) on remanufactured KitchenAid's with a 1 year warranty - see the links above.